Data Science Taught Course

 Who will benefit from attending?

-The course is suitable for students in Year 13 who have studied at least Core Maths or the first year of A level Mathematics.
+The course is suitable for students who are studying, or have studied, A level Mathematics or Core Mathematics.

 - Domain knowledge (the importance of understanding the context you are working in)